ericberget/character-studio-react/README.md

 4. **Add Description**: Optionally add details about clothing, setting, etc.
 5. **Generate**: Click "Generate Character Set" to create your characters
 6. **Download**: Save individual images or download all as a set
+7. **Remove Background**: Click "Remove Background" on any character to get a version without background

 ## Supported Image Formats